see ALICE SUTTON

 Elizabeth Reresby was the daughter of Lionel Reresby of Thribergh, Yorkshire and Anne Swift.
-She was the second wife of Francis Copledike of Harrington, Lincolnshire (d.
-December 29, 1599).
-Her two children, John and Anne, died young.
-She was a patroness of the rectories of Harrington and Aswarby.
+She married Francis Copledike of Harrington, Lincolnshire (d.
+December 29, 1599) as his second wife.
+Their children, John and Anne, died young.
+Elizabeth was a patroness of the rectories of Harrington and Aswarby.
 Portrait: effigy in Harrington, Lincolnshire.

 see ALICE DENSELL